fsantanna/dceu/doc/manual.md

 Operations are interpreted as function calls, i.e., `x + y` is equivalent to `{+} (x, y)`.

-A call expects an expression as a function and a list of expressions as arguments between parenthesis (`(` and `)`).
+A call expects an expression as a [function](#TODO) and an optional list of expressions as arguments enclosed by parenthesis (`(` and `)`).
-The arguments are optional.
+Each argument is expected to match a parameter of the function declaration.
+A call transfers control to the function, which runs to completion and returns control with a value, which substitutes the call.

 As discussed in [Identifiers](#TODO), the binary minus requires spaces around it to prevent ambiguity with identifiers containing dashes.